-Independent Living Skills: Home living, self-determination, vocational goals, community access skills, and appropriate interpersonal/social skills are critical for successful transition from school to independent living and employment.
+Independent Living Skills: Home living, organization, time management, personal hygiene, and money management skills are critical for successful transition from school to independent living and employment.
 Young children begin learning basic skills in independent living from visual observation and imitation.
 Most students with visual impairments, however, will need specific instruction and adaptations to standard equipment, such as modifications to read oven markings and to cook independently and safely.
 Depending on the level of vision, cognition and other individual characteristics of a student, adaptations may range from minor highlighting to tactile clues for matching clothing.
-Students can learn to apply make-up and perform other grooming activities with magnifying lenses, specially marked containers, and highlighted dials on electric shavers.
-These skills are not typically evaluated or taught in a sequential and systematic basis in general education settings.
+Students can learn to apply make-up and perform other grooming activities with magnifying lenses, specifically marked containers, and highlighted dials on electric shavers.
+These skills are not typically evaluated or taught on a sequential and systematic basis in general education settings.
+When they are taught in special education classrooms, they are rarely adapted for the visual needs of students who are visually impaired.
 Family members may require assistance and guidance to implement the proper adaptations that will permit independent practice and mastery of new skills within the home.

 Recreation and Leisure Skills: Students with visual impairments need to be exposed to and taught recreation and leisure activities that they can enjoy as children and throughout their lives.
-They are often not aware of the options or the possible adaptations that would allow them to participate in these activities.
+Students are often not aware of the options or the possible adaptations that would allow them to participate in these activities.
 Such skills include both individual and organized group activities for students at all ages and levels, within and outside of the school environment.

 Self-Determination: Self-determination includes personal decision-making, self-advocacy, problem solving and assertiveness.
-These skills lead to competence, as opposed to learned helplessness and are important components of positive self-esteem.
-Generally, low societal expectations for people who are blind can be overcome with specialized instruction in developing self-determination skills so that students can meaningfully participate in their educational and transition planning and make positive adult lifestyle, job, and other life choices upon graduation.
+These skills lead to competence, as opposed to helplessness and are important components of positive self-esteem.
+Generally, low societal expectations for people who are blind can be overcome with specialized instruction in developing selfdetermination skills so that students can meaningfully participate in their educational and transition planning and make positive adult lifestyle, job, and other life choices upon graduation.